UAlbertaConsulting/ica.ualberta.ca/pages/case-competition.md

 Thank you!

-Priority will be given to applications received before the end of March27th 2015.
+Priority will be given to applications received before the end of March 27, 2015.

 ## Sponsorship